32 experts on the most urgent matters facing designers today

 The Talent Pipeline

 We don’t have enough up-and-coming design leaders waiting in the wings.
 The demand for experienced candidates to run design teams is outpacing the number of people who are qualified and interested in these roles.
 Every week the list of open design leadership positions grows at both large companies and startups alike, and the same group of folks plays musical chairs.
-We need to focus on mentoring potential leaders, expand where we look for them, redefine what our definition of a great design lead is, and reduce unconscious bias in hiring.—Kate Aronowitz, design partner, GV
+We need to focus on mentoring potential leaders, expand where we look for them, redefine what our definition of a great design lead is, and reduce unconscious bias in hiring.—Kate Aronowitz, lead operations partner, GV

 Trust